Homogenization of the Poisson-Nernst-Planck Equations for Ion Transport in Charged Porous Media: Introduction

+In this article, we derive porous-media PNP equations for charged microstructures using the method of multiple scale expansion with drift.
+In contrast to Refs. \cite{Schmuck2010,Schmuck2012}, we account for crucial, nonlinear influence of surface charge on the pore walls in the PNP equations, and for periodic fluid flow defined on a periodic reference cell, thus going well beyond the analysis of Ref. \cite{Schmuck2010}.
+The resulting macroscopic transport equations have the following general form: \bsplitl{ \textrm{\bf Homogenized PNP System:}\,\,\,

-In this article, we derive porous-media PNP equations for charged microstructures using two-scale homogenization methods.
-We extend the analysis of \cite{Schmuck2010,Schmuck2012} for the PNP-Stokes equations in uncharged dielectric porous media to account for the crucial, nonlinear influence of surface charge on the pore walls, although we neglect fluid flow.
-In the limit of thin double layers for isotropic media, our effective equations have the same classical form as those recently used by \cite{Ramirez2003,He2009,Szymczyk2010,Mani2009,dydek2011} for nanochannels, where the potential is determined implicitly by macroscopic electroneutrality, including not only the ions, but also the surface charge.
-Helfferich~\cite{helfferich1962} credits Oel~\cite{oel1957} with the formal justification of this approximation for charged porous media with thin double layers.
+}{upscSys} where $c_0^+$ and $c_0^-$ are the densities of positively and negatively charged ions, respectively, $z_\pm$ are the charge numbers (ion valences with sign), $\phi_0$ is the electrostatic potential, $\theta$ is the porosity, and the effective porous media correction tensors $\hat{\rm D}({\bf v}),\,\hat{\rm M}$ and $\hat{\epsilon}^0$ for the diffusivity, mobility, and permittivity, respectively, are defined in \reff{EfTe}.
+The case without fluid flow is obtained by setting ${\bf v}={\bf 0}$.
+In the limit of thin double layers for isotropic media, our equations are physically equivalent to those proposed in recent work\cite{Ramirez2003,He2009,Szymczyk2010,Mani2009,dydek2011,dydek2013,yaroshchuk2012,deng2013} based on intuitive and physical reasoning for nanochannels or porous media, where the potential is determined implicitly by macroscopic electroneutrality, including not only the ions, but also the surface charge.
 Here, we derive more general PNP equations, valid for any double layer thickness, which preserve the form of Poisson's equation with a modified effective permittivity, where the electric field is produced by the total charge density.
-Our mathematical approach also provides a systematic means to calculate the tensorial coefficients in the macroscopic equations for a given microstructure.
+Our multiscale approach allows us to systematically calculate the tensorial coefficients in the macroscopic equations accounting for different pore geometries defined by a periodic reference cell.
+By including locally periodic fluid flow, we also obtain a set of so-called diffusion-dispersion relations, which generalize in some ways the classical approximation of Taylor-Aris dispersion~\cite{yaroshchuk2011}.
+The key assumption of local diffusive quasi-equilibrium holds in many situations, but not at very high currents (exceeding macroscopic diffusion limitation) where fast electro-osmotic surface convection leads to incomplete local mixing at the pore scale~\cite{dydek2011,rubinstein2013,deng2013}.